Compliance

 A practical execution sequence

-This sequence keeps architecture, workflow design, and operating ownership connected so the first release for contractor safety workflows in oil and gas can move from planning into dependable delivery.
+This sequence keeps workflow design, data control, support ownership, and search intent connected so contractor safety workflows in oil and gas can move from discussion into dependable delivery.

 01